xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ARGUMENT   Passes an argument to a macro
+ARGUMENT&nbsp;&nbsp;&nbsp;Passes an argument to a macro

-RETURN   Ends the currently running macro
+RETURN&nbsp;&nbsp;&nbsp;Ends the currently running macro

 Return to [top](#Q)